solipsse/Wiki1/_sources/intro.md

 3. On the file browser(left sidebar), right click to download the file and push it onto this repo somehow.

 All wikis will be written in md/markdown format.

+## Referencing
+At the end of the wiki list all resources use with links or md clickable links.
+This is vital to keep track of our sources.

 # Current struggle
 - Latex